omni-us/jsonargparse/CONTRIBUTING.rst

 .. code-block::

-    v4.28.0 (2024-03-??)
+    v4.28.0 (unreleased)
     --------------------

     Added
     ^^^^^
     -

-If no such section exists, just add it.
-New sections should include ``-??`` in the date to illustrate that the release date is not known yet.
+If no such section exists, just add it with "(unreleased)" instead of a date.
 Have a look at previous releases to decide under which subsection the new entry should go.
 If you are unsure, ask in the pull request.

 Please don't open pull requests with breaking changes unless this has been discussed and agreed upon in an issue.